Ghana water polo grows as sport looks for more diversity - KESQ

 “I just wanted to play the game,” he said, “but now, I’m realizing this is an even bigger and important mission than just before.”

-Los Angeles looks like a long shot, but Asante has a plan — and he already has traveled a long way.
+Los Angeles looks like a long shot, but Prince has a plan — and he already has traveled a long way.

 “My face is in front of a portrait, so I don’t see the full picture, so I’m able to compose myself,” he said.
 “But that would be literally bringing my two homelands together in LA, bringing Ghana to LA.”